DarraghReid/eden/README.md

     This menu was designed to be intuitive for the user.
 The user should immediately understand that these images are clickable.Once clicked, the image displayed on that menu item should appear on the canvas below, ready to be manipulated.

-    The menu is resonsive.
-On larger screens the menu items are centered within the menu section.
+    The menu is responsive.
+On larger screens the menu items are centred within the menu section.
 On smaller screens, it is laterally scrollable.

-    This menu was inpired by a [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_menu_hor_scroll) scrollable menu, which underwent a good deal of editing due to significant differences in the site menu and the w3School example.
+    This menu was inspired by a [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_menu_hor_scroll) scrollable menu, which underwent a good deal of editing due to significant differences in the site menu and the w3School example.

     Aside from all classes and ids being renamed, there are major structural differences.
 For example, the w3schools example is simply a list of anchor tags.
 Each menu item in the Studio section of Eden is comprised of four different elements including a two divs, and anchor tag, an image, and a paragraph tag.
 This required significantly more editing in style.css.